josejuansanchez/josejuansanchez.github.io/android/index.md

 ## Android

+### Android Lab

+* [Android Lab](http://josejuansanchez.org/androidlab) is a collection of Resources to learn Android Development.

 ### Developers Group
-* I am member and collaborator of [Android Almería Developers Group](https://plus.google.com/u/0/communities/105420979515011141876), a meeting point for the community of Android Developers and Designers of Almería.
+* I was a co-founder of the [Android Almería Developers Group](https://plus.google.com/u/0/communities/105420979515011141876), a meeting point for the community of Android Developers and Designers of Almería.

 ### Book Reviewer
 * I have collaborated with [Packt Publishing](https://www.packtpub.com) as a book reviewer of [Android Sensor Programming By Example](https://www.packtpub.com/application-development/android-sensor-programming-example) (2016).